schpet/rails_components/README.md

 # Rails Components

-Write reusable components in your rails views.
+write reusable components in your rails views. especially useful when building up styled components with utility/atomic/functional css classes.

 ## Installation

-Install the rails components gem by adding it to your Gemfile:
+get the gem

 ```rb
 gem 'rails_components'
 ```

-and make the `component` helper available in your views:
+and make the `component` helper available in your views

 ```rb
 module ApplicationHelper